avinesh-masih/Data-Analytics-Assignment/README.md

 ## Disclaimer

 > [!CAUTION]
 > Use this content responsibly.
-The author holds no liability for misuse or errors.
+The creator is not liable for any misuse, errors, or consequences resulting from its application.

 This code is provided as is, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability or fitness for a particular purpose.
 The author shall not be held liable for any damages or consequences resulting from the use or misuse of this repository.